jooyounggkim/jooyounggkim.github.io/_projects/p88_BiomchBERT.md

 developed by Google AI and originally trained on all the Wikipedia text to discern the relationship between sentences (semantic similarity) in a given corpus and improve the quality of Google search results.
 BERT has been used to improve a computer's ability to accomplish a variety of natural language processing tasks, such as sentiment analysis, question answering, and document classification.
-Using BERT to classify biomechanics publications would reduce the time required to generate the Biomch-L Literature Update.

 ### Introducing BiomchBERT
-In order to fine-tune BERT to classify biomechanics publications, we needed to create a dataset from the previous Biomch-L Literature Updates (16,000 papers).
-Gary Bruening developed a webscraper that extracted the publication information (title, abstract, authors, journal) and assigned topic for each Literature Update published from 2010-2018.
+In order to get BERT to classify biomechanics publications, we needed to create a dataset from the previous Biomch-L Literature Updates (16,000 papers).
+Gary Bruening developed a webscraper that extracted the publication information (title, abstract, authors, journal, etc.) and assigned topic for each Literature Update published from 2010-2018.
 Then, I fine-tuned a version of BERT trained on text from MEDLINE/PubMed to classify publications into 1 of 27 categories.
 This fine-tuned BERT network, named BiomchBERT, can now be used to classify new publications based on their title and abstract with 72% accuracy.
 That level of accuracy may not seem very impressive